 Cheque addressed to Sierra Leone Marathon Limited and sent to:

-The Event Director Sierra Leone Marathon Limited 33 Creechurch Lane, London, EC3A 5EB.
+Sierra Leone Marathon Limited 33 Creechurch Lane, London, EC3A 5EB.

 All applications will be reviewed by SLML.
 Once this process is complete and your eligibility for the Event confirmed, and cleared funds received in respect of your deposit, you will be contacted with a confirmation of your Registration.
 In the event that we refuse any application, all payments will be returned within 5 working days of the decision being communicated to you.
 You will not be eligible to compete in the Event unless full payment of the Race Fee and any Event Package Fee has been received, within 60 days prior to the Event.